MicrosoftDocs/sql-docs/docs/ssms/sql-server-management-studio-changelog-ssms.md

 - The current size of the bundle is less than half of what SSMS 17.x is (~400MB).
 The size will eventually grow a little when the IS components are added back to SSMS, but it should not be as big asit used to be.

-SSMS is based on the new VS 2017 Isolated Shell:
+SSMS is based on the new Visual Studio 2017 Isolated Shell:

-- This means a modern shell (we picked up VS 2107 15.6.4).
-The new shell unlocks all the accessibility fixes that went in  in both SSMS and Visual Studio.
+- This means a modern shell (we picked up Visual Studio 2107 15.6.4).
+The new shell unlocks all the accessibility fixes that went in to both SSMS and Visual Studio.

 SSMS accessibility improvements: